The River Valley Ride | Horse Riding Holidays New Zealand | Globetrotting

 • Riding Ability:Suitable for intermediate to advanced riders.
 All riders MUST be confident riding outside an arena at all paces over uneven ground.

-*Please keep in mind that this ride involves 8 days in the saddle, so suitable saddle fitness is a MUST.
+*Please keep in mind that suitable saddle fitness is a MUST for the 8-day ride.

 Not sure what your riding ability is?
 Watch THIS video to find out.